IQE shares tumble after Muddy Waters says short on stock

 The company also said then that it continues to expect full- year revenue ahead of market expectations.

+IQE was not immediately available for comment on Thursday on the Muddy Waters report.

-Shares of the company were down 10 percent at 101.4 pence at 1629 GMT and were among the top 10 losers on the London Stock Exchange .PL.L.
+Shares of the company were down 10.7 percent at 1309 GMT and were among the most heavily traded on the London Stock Exchange.